Smart & Simple: Tips on Frugal Living That Truly Work

 • Swap instead of buy: Trade books, toys, and clothes with friends or neighbors.

-• Free Events: Look for community festivals, hikes, and free museum days.
+• Free events: Look for community festivals, local hikes, parks, and free museum days.

 Money-Saving Lifestyle Habits

-• Start a small garden: Even a few herbs or tomatoes save money and taste better.
+• Start a small garden: Even herbs or tomatoes can save money and add flavor.
 See our gardening tips.

-• Buy secondhand: Thrift stores, consignment shops, Facebook Marketplace.
+• Buy secondhand: Try thrift stores, consignment shops, and online marketplaces.

-• Limit subscriptions: Cancel what you don't use regularly-apps, boxes, services.
+• Limit subscriptions: Cancel apps, boxes, or services you no longer use regularly.

 Using Rebates and Coupons

-One thing we all have to do is buy groceries!
-I wanted to share with you three ways I have found to save on shopping.
+One thing we all have to do is buy groceries.
+Here are three popular ways to save on everyday shopping and online purchases.

 Rakuten Shopping